 Each candidate must be completing at least the junior year in a baccalaureate program and in the upper 7.5% of their class with a cumulative grade index of at least 3.7 (on a 4 point scale).
 The chapter may also invite graduate students and faculty into membership.

-We have a facebook group to keep our members updated on the latest information.
+We have a facebook page to keep our members updated on the latest information.